brianglass/anastasis/files/weekday_vespers4.md

 A violent and most dreadful storm of the tempest of the passions of my heart has been poured out and overflows and forces me into a gloomy deep of harmful despair.
 With your invisible oversight appear and with the strength of your revered compassion dry it up and make it finally disappear, granting me copious streams, honoured Saint, to water my mind and intellect and all my understanding.
 Through which, O Forerunner, grant that pardon and salvation blossom for me.

 I have entrusted my whole heart and mind to you, wise Forerunner.
 Become for me fervent protector and hope of salvation, helper and guard, rampart, safest guardian, best pilot, harbour and wall, delivering me from dangers, snatching me from terrible foes.
 For you have invincible intercession and power.
-You have immeasurable compassion and sympathy, All-blessed, through which protect, guard and defend me, granting me GodÂ’s great mercy.
+You have immeasurable compassion and sympathy, All-blessed, through which protect, guard and defend me, granting me God’s great mercy.

 Grant that I may enjoy your resplendent and radiant beauty, when, through my tears and repentance, I have cleansed all the filth of my way of living that is subject to the passions.
 For you know the love of my soul, its godly longing and measureless affection, which I have acquired in magnifying you, O Forerunner.
 Fulfil my desire, though my request is great, though it far exceeds the measure of my wretched deserving, and intercede with Christ who grants the world his great mercy.